Geog 001 - Physical Geography » Spring 2022 » Chapter 4 Quiz

 "Work" is scientifically defined as ________.

-A. force acting over distance
+A. pressure acting over time

 B. energy transfer per unit of time